 Prof Masri, Rania, Associate Director

-Rania Masri is the Associate Director of the Asfari Institute for Civil Society and Citizenship.
+Most recently, Rania Masri was the Associate Director of the Asfari Institute for Civil Society and Citizenship from 2014-2017.
 Before joining AUB in September 2014, she was a professor and Chair of the Department of Environmental Sciences at the University of Balamand (2005-2014).
 She also served as the Environment and Energy Policy Specialist at the UNDP-Regional Office in Cairo (2012-2013).

 Dr. Masri holds a PhD in Forestry from North Carolina State University (2001), and a Masters in Environmental Management (MEM) from Duke University (1995).
 Throughout her career, Dr. Masri has worked to bring a holistic, interdisciplinary lens to the environmental sciences, and a recognition that environmental management must encompass a human rights and social justice practice and is, in itself, a struggle for full citizenship.
 Her academic research and publications have centered on issues of ecological sustainability, environmental politics, and social movements.